jameslavrenz/notebooks/UndergraduateCoreDefinitionsInMath.md

 ## Connectedness

-Cannot be written as union of two disjoint nonempty open sets.
+Cannot be written as a union of two disjoint nonempty open sets.

 ---